-It was my second time in the city.
+My second visit was way better than the first.
 My first time was tame as I was travelling with a Scandinavian girl in the middle of winter.
 This time around, we were five lads on a 3-day piss up.
 Everybody loved the city!
 One night, we invited a load of girls from Povetarac back to our apartment for an after party.
 Result.
 I bedded a sultry Greek and my bro was with a cute local.
 Wanting to meet some Serbs myself, I also went on dates with two local girls my last day.
 I didn’t get my Serb flag until Novi Sad though—and she found this blog the next day!
 She was cool about it though.
 She’s probably reading this right now.
-Hey babe, make sure you get your sexy ass to Ireland before the wedding!
+Here’s a video of our experience.

 I also met with forum member Omsy for a coffee.
 Cool guy.

 Experience of Others

 Omsy, a 20-something Englishman of Egyptian decent, had this to say…